anthonygrees/lw_fargate_ecs_demo/README.md

 cd terraform
 ```

 Next, create yourself a `terraform.tfvars` file with the following:
- - node_counter: Is the number of demo VM's you need
+ - lw_token: Is the Lacework Agent Token.
- - lw_token: Is the Lacework Agent Token
+ - app_image: Is the name of the ECR (or other registry) image.

 Here is an example `tfvars` file:
 ```bash